 Add-on, plug-in, or other extra software

-Because computer viruses are capable of tampering with the system settings or memory it is possible for a computer virus to generate a runtime error.
-If you are currently running a virus protection program on your computer ensure it has the latest updated patch or .dat file.
+Because computer viruses and malware can tamper with the system settings or memory, it can cause a runtime error.
+If you are currently running a virus protection program on your computer, ensure it is fully updated with the latest virus definitions.

-If you do not have a computer virus protection program it is recommended one be purchased or that a demo be temporarily downloaded to scan your computer hard drive for viruses.
+If you do not have a computer virus protection program, we recommend one be purchased or that a demo be temporarily downloaded to scan your computer hard drive for viruses.

-Finally, if you have followed all of the above recommendations, it is possible that you may be encountering a hardware or memory related issue.
-We recommend that you first contact the developer of the program causing the issue for any possible solutions.
+Finally, if you have followed all the above recommendations and are still getting runtime errors, you may be encountering a hardware or memory related issue.
+We recommend you first contact the developer of the program causing the issue for any possible solutions.
 If no solutions are found, we recommend you contact the computer or motherboard manufacturer for additional recommendations or service.

 |Code||Runtime error||Additional information|